-Windows, external doors and joinery Repair category 2 Notes Some of the windows are of an older style/single glazed and of sash and case design and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
-Roof lights at first floor level are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-Some double glazed units are defective having failed and allowed condensation to form between the panes.
-Repairs, including the replacement of defective units, will be required.
-It is assumed that replacement windows and door comply with relevant building and fire regulations.
-A precautionary check of all windows and the door is always recommended prior to purchase.
+Windows, external doors and joinery Repair category 2 Notes Some of the windows are of an older style/single glazed/timber framed and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
+It is assumed that replacement windows at the kitchen comply with relevant building and fire regulations.
+Evidence of weathering was noted to areas of external joinery at fascia boards which will deteriorate if left unattended.
+Repairs are required.
+A precautionary check of all windows and door is always recommended prior to purchase.